AnyChart/docs.anychart.com/Stock_Charts/Data_Grouping.md

 #### Force settings

 There can be a situation when your data is arranged in smaller levels than you need to demonstrate, or there are custom grouping settings that you need to apply no matter what.
-Use {api:anychart.core.stock.Grouping#forced}forced(){api} with "true" parameter to force a stock chart to group points even when it's not necessary.
+Use {api:anychart.core.stock.Grouping#forced}forced(){api} with `true` parameter to force a stock chart to group points even when it's not necessary.

 ```
 // force the series to group always